 Even when you’re hiring in a tight labor market you need to optimize your candidate selection and not hire just anyone who applies.

 In some instances, you can train people to develop the skills they need to be successful at their job.
 However, it is more important that you look for the right personality characteristics during the hiring process.

-You should also give a structure to requesting time off or a process to follow if the employee is sick the day of a shift.
+You should also provide a structure to request time off or a process to follow if the employee is sick the day of a shift.
 Having these systems in place ahead of time can give your employees comfort in knowing their needs are taken care of, while ensuring you don’t become short staffed.

 It’s important to create a work environment that your employees will actually want to be a part of and feel psychologically safe operating in.
-Establish clear policies that employees can follow in the event that something happens, and ensure they’re safe and protected if they choose to speak up.
+Establish clear policies that employees can follow in the event that something happens, and ensure they feel safe and protected if they choose to speak up.